China Railway CRH380A: Development

-Development started in early 2008 during the research of CRH2-300 (later CRH2C).
-CSR Corporation conducted more than 1000 technical tests covering 17 specific areas such as dynamic performance, pantograph-catenary current collection, aerodynamics, and traction performance.
-These studies enabled CSR to develop technology allowed for increased maximum speed, and the findings were fed into designs for the new-generation high-speed train.
+Development began in early 2008 during the research of the CRH2-300, which was later known as the CRH2C.
+CSR Corporation conducted over 1,000 technical tests across 17 specific areas, including dynamic performance, pantograph-catenary current collection, aerodynamics, and traction performance.
+These studies enabled CSR to develop technology that allowed for an increased maximum speed, and the findings were incorporated into the designs for the new-generation high-speed train.

 The original project was named "CRH2-350".
 On February 26, 2008, the Chinese Ministry of Science and Ministry of Railway (MOR) signed the Agreement on Joint and Independent Innovations of China High-speed Trains.
 CRH2-350 is one of the most important projects of this plan, the purpose of which is the development of Chinese-designed new-generation high speed trains with continuous operating speeds of 350 km/h, and maximum operating speeds of 380 km/h.
 The next generation of rolling stock is expected to be used on the Beijing–Shanghai high-speed railway.
 The project officially launched in 2009, and was included in the "Eleventh Five-Year Plan"'s technology support program for developing technology and equipment for China' s high speed trains.

 Designs were driven by analysis of data and operational experience from the Beijing–Tianjin high-speed rail.
 The Ministry of Railway completed an initial series of system and subsystem designs, then provided CSR Sifang with primary data and design.
 CSR presented more than 20 design variations.
 After further optimization, simulation and testing, the final design was published in an official conference held by Sifang on April 12, 2010 with significant changes to traction system, internal amenities and exterior carbody design.
 A train model was exhibited in May at the China Railway Pavilion in the Shanghai World Expo Park.

 In September 2009, Ministry of Railways awarded a contract for one hundred 16-car and forty 8-car new-generation high-speed trains from CSR Sifang Locomotive & Rolling Stock in a contract worth ¥45 billion (US$6.64 billion).